 What to Serve with Polenta with Sautéed Mushrooms

 This could be part of an assortment of small Italian dishes, such as Salmon and White Bean Bruschetta, Fried Calamari, and Roasted Pepper Crostini with Basil Oil.
 It could also kick start a meal, perhaps Creamy Tuscan Salmon or Pork Chops with Italian Salsa Verde.
-Or just pair it up with a salad for a light lunch or dinner: try Cherry Tomato Antipasti Salad, or Endive and Radicchio Salad with Fresh Mozzarella, or Spinach Salad with Burrata.
+Or just pair it up with a salad for a light lunch or dinner: try Cherry Tomato Antipasti Salad or Spinach Salad with Burrata.
+Try topping the polenta with Vegetarian Collard Greens for a change of pace.

 Polenta with Sautéed Mushrooms: A pile of caramelized onions is a perfect topping for this vegetarian dish – great as an appetizer, side, or main course.Tweet This